mojofunk/ardour-docs/BUGS.md

 - When recording midi from a single channel the rec region displays data for all channels

-- we don't adjust for MIDI output latency in portaudio backend
+- Output latency is not adjusted for MIDI in portaudio backend

 - Midi ports are listed under 'other' in midi connections windows, I think they should be under 'hardware'

-- Disk space in info bar at top of editor window is sometimes red/invalid on windows
+- Disk space in info bar at top of editor window is sometimes red/invalid on windows(other platforms?)

 - If mouse edit point is set to mouse, zooming in will use mouse as zoom point, unless the mouse is outside the canvas in which case it uses playhead which